The 2000 Survey

-- The number of UFO reports made in Canada appear to hover around an average of about 230 cases per year.
-There were 259 UFO sightings reported in Canada in 1999 - about 30% more than 1998.
+- The number of UFO reports made in Canada appear to hover around an average of 236 cases per year.
+There were 263 UFO sightings reported in Canada in 2000 - about 11% more than the yearly average.

 - UFO incidents usually have more than one witness; in fact, most sightings have two witnesses.

-- In 1999, the typical UFO sighting lasted between five and eight minutes, down from last year’s average of 15 minutes.
+- The typical UFO sighting lasted between five and eight minutes in 2000.

 The most important findings of this study include the fact that UFO sightings have continued to be reported at a more-or-less constant level over the past several years.
 People still report observing unusual objects in the sky, and some of these objects do not have obvious explanations.
 Many witnesses are pilots, police and other individuals with reasonably good observing capabilities and good judgement.
 Although most reported UFOs are simply lights in the night sky, a significant number are objects with definite shapes observed within the witnesses’ frame of reference.